Tests and treatments

 Unblocking or widening of a heart valve

 This procedure is always performed after admission or after consultation.
-You need to have fasted before the day of your admission.
-That means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
+You need to have fasted before and on the day of your admission.
+This means only clear liquids (e.g. only water, tea, and coffee) for a minimum of two hours beforehand.
+You may eat a light meal and consume dairy products no later than of six hours beforehand, and a normal meal no later than eight hours before admission.
 Your physician will tell you which medication you may take prior to the procedure.

 You will be closely monitored in the Cardiac Care Unit during the first 24 hours after the procedure.
-After your discharge, further monitoring will take place through consultations in which possible follow-up treatment is discussed.
+After your discharge, further monitoring will take place via consultations where possible follow-up treatment will be discussed.

 Because of the selection process preceding the procedure and careful monitoring of the different stages of the treatment, complications are very rare.
 Some complications may require urgent surgery.
 The most important complications are:

 - Atrial septum defect